joe-reed/adr-tips/README.md

 ### Avoid bias 🙅
 Try not to push the reader towards your conclusion, even through your presentation of facts.
 The factual statements should paint a picture that leads the reader naturally towards the same conclusion as you.
 If they do not, use the tips above to make things more obvious - be specific, precise, honest, spell things out, etc.

+Try to keep your Decision section a brief list of what you will do.
+If you feel the need to justify your decision further in this section, your context may need expanding.

+Similarly, your Consequences section should be concise, factual, and a mixture of positive, negative and neutral consequences that will have any impact on the team going forwards.

 ### Use the power of editing ✏️
 Refactor your ADR like you would your code.
 Writing is a skill, and documentation is no different.